sshirazshahid/m365tenantinfo/Modules/Microsoft365DSC/DSCResources/MSFT_EXOSafeLinksPolicy/readme.md

 - Description: This parameter specifies whether the policy is enabled for internal senders. $true or $false

-EnableSafeLinksForTeams

-- Required: No
-- Description: The EnableSafeLinksForTeams parameter specifies whether Safe Links is enabled for Microsoft Teams.
-Valid values are:
-  $true: Safe Links is enabled for Teams.
-If a protected user clicks a malicious link in a Teams conversation, group chat, or from channels, a warning page will appear in the default web browser.
-  $false: Safe Links isn't enabled for Teams.
-This is the default value.

 IsEnabled

 - Required: No